kpitt/gopass/docs/backends.md

 * [fs](backends/fs.md) - Filesystem storage without RCS support
 * [gitfs](backends/gitfs.md) - Filesystem storage with Git RCS
-* [fossilfs] - Filesystem storage with Fossil RCS. **Highly experimental, likely broken**.
-Use only if you want to contributed to the backend.

 ## Crypto Backends (crypto)